06:44

 - Plan all aspects and ensure that nothing is overlooked

-- Provide a checklist to help run and control the business
+- Provide a checklist to help run and control the

 - Monitor progress and success